EXPERT RECRUITERS SHARE TOP ADVICE FOR JOB SEEKERS

-I've then put the most consistent "Gold Nuggets" into "The Perfect Resume Template" guide that you can download for FREE by signing up for the "Resume Refresh" CHALLENGE.
-This quick-start guide will not only help you improve your existing resume quickly but also includes a copy-and-paste professional resume template (in .DOCX format) that you can use as a foundation to completely rebuild your new resume NOW!
+I've then put the most consistent "Gold Nuggets" into "The Perfect Resume BLUEPRINT" that you can download for FREE by signing up for the "Resume Refresh" CHALLENGE.
+This quick-start guide will help you improve your existing resume quickly.

 Now, grab your pencil and start taking some notes.
 This is going to be gooooooood!
 Giddyup!
 Let's get started with the expert recruiter round-up!